ZuPOO Review: Overpriced Laxative or Gut Support?

 Fecal toxicity is an incredibly rare complication of severe colon disease or infection, and we haven't come across any evidence that it's treated with dietary supplements.

 This blog post previously had the title: “Scientists Confirm: The Average Person is Carrying Around 5-20 Pounds of Poop in Their Body At Any Time.”
-Umzu has changed the title since our review was initially published.
+Umzu appears to have removed this article from their website at the time of updating this article.

 ZuPOO questionable health claim 2

-The claim is also made in the same promotional article that if you are not producing well-formed stools after each meal then there is "toxic build-up" inside your digestive system.
-This is unscientific and again zero proof is provided for this claim.
+The claim was also made in the same promotional article that if you are not producing well-formed stools after each meal then there is "toxic build-up" inside your digestive system.
+This is unscientific and zero proof was provided for this claim.

 A 2010 medical review found that normal bowel frequency is between three times weekly and three times daily.
 There's nothing wrong with passing stool after each meal, but passing stool at longer intervals does not necessarily indicate a health problem.